Eugène Delacroix: Early life

 Eugène Delacroix was born on 26 April 1798 at Charenton-Saint-Maurice in Seine, near Paris.
 His mother was Victoire Oeben, the daughter of the cabinetmaker Jean-François Oeben.

-He had three much older siblings.
+He had three much older siblings:

-Charles-Henri Delacroix (1779–1845) rose to the rank of General in Napoleon's army.
+Charles-Henri Delacroix (1779–1845) rose to the rank of General in Napoleon's army;

-Henriette (1780–1827) married the diplomat Raymond de Verninac Saint-Maur (1762–1822).

-Henri was born six years later.
-He was killed at the Battle of Friedland on 14 June 1807.
+Henriette (1780–1827) married the diplomat Raymond de Verninac Saint-Maur (1762–1822); Henri Delacroix was born in 1770 and killed at the Battle of Friedland on 14 June 1807.

 There are medical reasons to believe that Eugène's legal father, Charles-François Delacroix, was not able to procreate at the time of Eugène's conception.
 Talleyrand, who was a friend of the family and successor of Charles Delacroix as Minister of Foreign Affairs, and whom the adult Eugène resembled in appearance and character, considered himself as his real father.
 After assuming his office as foreign minister, Talleyrand dispatched Charles Delacroix to The Hague in the capacity of French ambassador to the then Batavian Republic.
-Delacroix, who at the time suffered from erectile dysfunction, returned to Paris in early September 1797, only to find his wife pregnant.
+Delacroix, who at the time suffered from erectile dysfunction, returned to Paris in early September 1797 to find his wife pregnant.
 (Note: André Castelot discusses and rejects the theory of Eugène's paternity, pointing out that correspondence between Charles and his wife during the pregnancy shows no sign of tension or resentment.)
 Talleyrand went on to assist Eugène in the form of numerous anonymous commissions.
-Throughout his career as a painter, he was protected by Talleyrand, who served successively the Restoration and king Louis-Philippe, and ultimately as ambassador of France in Great Britain, and later by Charles Auguste Louis Joseph, duc de Morny, half-brother of Napoleon III, Grandson of Talleyrand, and speaker of the French House of Commons.
+Throughout his career as a painter, the younger Delacroix was protected by Talleyrand, who served successively the Restoration and King Louis-Philippe, and ultimately as ambassador of France in Great Britain, and later by Charles Auguste Louis Joseph, duc de Morny, half-brother of Napoleon III, grandson of Talleyrand, and speaker of the French House of Commons.
 His legitimate father, Charles Delacroix, died in 1805, and his mother in 1814, leaving 16-year-old Eugène an orphan.